YtvwlD/gophor/README.md

 - Insert files within gophermaps, including automating reflowing of lines longer than (user definable) page width.

-- Automatic replacement of `$hostname` with your server's selected hostname if you put `$hostname` in your gophermap...
-Wanna hear me say hostname one more time?
+- Automatic replacement of `$hostname` or `$port` with the information of the host the client is connecting to.

 - Item type characters beyond RFC 1436 standard (see below).